 According to the US Bureau of Labor Statistics, the supply of nurses entering the labor market has increased in the recent years.
 Hence, the competition is getting tougher and tougher despite the positive job outlook.
 Gain more edge among others through a topnotch nursing resume.
-Read these nurse resume writing tips and land your target job, faster.
+Read some of the top nurse resume writing tips and land your target job, faster.

 How to Write A Nursing Resume

 1. Don’t put “References available upon request” at the bottom of your resume.

 This tactic simply doesn’t work anymore as it makes your resume look outdated.
 If you have several references, you can have a separate page just for that; with highlights of the things they have to say about you.

 2. Put your professional summary below your name.

 Placing your professional summary directly after your name puts emphasis on your best feats and assets.
 It doesn’t matter if you write it in paragraph form or with bullet points as long as you highlight your achievements and skills.